 - The ideal width of the bed – 4 Ft

 The beds were irrigated two days before planting.
-When transplanting anthurium plant maintain distance 30cm x 25 cm by making small holes of about 5-6 cm depth and width at each spot of planting.
+When transplanting anthurium plant, maintain a distance of 30cm x 25 cm by making small holes of about 5-6 cm depth and width at each planting spot.

-Plants were inserted in the holes carefully so that the roots of a plant should not touch the ground then, a handful of coir pith was put to avoid contact with the ground plastic cover.
+Plants were inserted in the holes carefully so that a plant’s roots should not touch the ground.
+Then, a handful of coir pith was put to avoid contact with the ground plastic cover.

-The method of irrigation practiced was sprinkler irrigation through which fertilizers were also given and the water used for irrigation must be 0.5 electrical conductivity above 1 electrical conductivity is not suitable for irrigation purpose.
+The irrigation method was sprinkler irrigation through which fertilizers were also given, and the water used for irrigation must be 0.5 electrical conductivity above 1 electrical conductivity is not suitable for irrigation purpose.

-In each bed, two lines of sprinkler were maintained so that water reaches each and every plant very easily.
+In each bed, two sprinkler lines were maintained so that water reaches every plant very easily.

-The major nutrients nitrogen, phosphorus, and potassium were supplied in the form of complex fertilizer grade 19:19:19.
+The major nutrients nitrogen, phosphorus, and potassium were supplied in complex fertilizer grade 19:19:19.

-Entire dosage (3:1:1) @ 2g/lit, twice a week during vegetative period and 1:2:2 NPK mixture @ 2-3g /lit, twice a week were applied during the flowering period.
+Entire dosage (3:1:1) @ 2g/lit, twice a week during the vegetative period and 1:2:2 NPK mixture @ 2-3g /lit, twice a week were applied the flowering period.

 Calcium nitrate and magnesium nitrate were also supplied through fertigation.

-Before entry of the greenhouse, make a small cementing structure for foot dip and add KMnO4 solution with water so that the hygienic condition of plants and greenhouse are maintaining.
+Before the greenhouse entry, make a small cementing structure for foot dip and add KMnO4 solution with water so that the hygienic condition of plants and greenhouse are maintaining.

-Once every three years, change the cladding material and shade while changing take care no sharp and pointed objects should come in contact with polyethylene cover so that no damage to the structure.
+Once every three years, change the cladding material and shade.
+While changing, take care, no sharp and pointed objects should contact the polyethylene cover so that no damage to the structure.